BuildOnViction/tomorelayer/README.md

 Those are where you get started.

-<a id="org528f942"></a>
+<a id="org7f062cc"></a>

 ### Frontend Development

--   Libraries for frontend development includes mainly React & Atlaskit.
+-   Libraries for frontend development includes mainly React & BlueprintJS.
 -   State Management & Code Splitting are handled using native React API instead of external libraries such as Redux and React-Loadable.
 This keeps the app minimal as it could be.
 -   Stylesheet lang is SASS's SCSS